zarinlo/developer-setup/README.md

 ## Terminal Utilities

-- [Bashrc Generator](http://bashrcgenerator.com/) - Generate your .bashrc/PS1 bash prompt easily with a drag and drop interface.
 - [Doitlive](https://github.com/sloria/doitlive) - Tool reads a file of shell commands and replays them in a fake terminal session for live presentations.
 - [GoAccess](https://github.com/allinurl/goaccess) - Real-time web log analyzer that provides HTTP statistics for servers via terminal and browser for *nix systems.
 - [The Fuck](https://github.com/nvbn/thefuck) - Corrects errors in previous console commands.